IWA Kawasaki Dream: Semifinals

 The first semi-final match was a Barbed Wire Board and Glass match pitting Terry Funk against Tiger Jeet Singh.
 Near the end of the match, Singh raked the eyes of Funk to avoid a spinning toe hold by Funk and spiked his eyes and then Cactus Jack interfered in the match on Singh's behalf as he tried to hit Funk with a saber but Funk avoided it and Jack accidentally knocked out Singh with the saber, allowing Funk to pin him for the win.

 The next semi-final was a Barbed Wire Board and Spike Nail match between Shoji Nakamaki and Cactus Jack.
 After a back and forth match, Jack hit a double-arm DDT to Nakamaki into the barbed wire board to advance to the final.

 Final

 The final round of the tournament was a Barbed Wire Rope, Exploding Barbed Wire Boards and Exploding Ring Time Bomb Deathmatch between Terry Funk and Cactus Jack.
 Tiger Jeet Singh interfered in the match on Jack's behalf by hitting Funk with a sabre and then the two whipped him into the barbed wire which allowed Jack to gain momentum over Funk.
 Near the end of the match, Jack hit a diving elbow drop to Funk from the top of a ladder to gain a near-fall and then climbed the ladder to hit a second diving elbow drop but Funk knocked him out and Jack fell into the barbed wire ropes.
 Funk then collapsed himself into the barbed wire ropes.
-Jack got up first but Funk could not get up and was unable to answer the referee's ten-count.
+Jack got up first, crawling to Funk and pinning him.
 As a result, Jack won the match and won the 1995 King of the Deathmatch Tournament.